 Bachelor of Science Degree in Nursing

-- Prerequisites for scientific and behavioral science foundations for the study of nursing: Chemistry, Microbiology, Anatomy & Physiology, Psychology, Human Growth and Development, and Statistics.
+- Prerequisites for scientific and behavioral science foundations for the study of nursing.

-- Development of basic knowledge, skills and values in nursing (Perspectives on the Health Care Delivery Systems, Health Assessment, Art & Science of Nursing).
-The focus initially is broad and inclusive of communities, groups, families and the individual.
+- Development of basic knowledge, skills and values in nursing (Perspectives on the Health Care Delivery Systems, Health Assessment, Pathophysiology-Pharmacology, and Core Nursing Competencies).

-- The liberal arts curriculum requires demonstration of competence in reading English, writing English, math, and functional use of computer technology.
-The BSN students broaden their liberal arts core with studies in humanities, and fine arts.
+- Demonstration of competence in reading English, Writing English, and functional use of computer technology.

 The goal of the School of Nursing and Allied Health is to educate nurses to create health care delivery systems to meet the needs of individuals, families and groups in society.
 Health care focuses on health promotion and disease prevention, as well as community-based care.
 The curriculum reflects this focus and includes opportunities for service-based learning.
 All courses required for the BSN degree are offered at HBU.

 Applicants to the nursing program are to meet the same admission requirements that all applicants must meet as stated in the Houston Baptist University Catalog.

 Objective criteria (TEAS Admission Test; and grade point averages, science grade point average, completion of all pre-requisites towards the degree; and hours taken at HBU), are used to rank candidates for selection for entry into the program, depending on the number of eligible candidates and availability of faculty and clinical experiences.
 Standardized exams are given at checkpoints throughout the curriculum and a comprehensive exam is administered at the end of the undergraduate programs.
 The exams are used as measures of retention of learning and competence to enhance students’ ability to take the RN licensure exam.